voicemetrics/voiceenable_saas_sample/README.md

 # voiceenable_saas_sample
-Using a fictitious SaaS company named Bilr, this example shows to use a node.js cron job to enable data for voice assistants.
+Using a fictitious SaaS company named Bilr, this example shows how to use a node.js cron job with the Voice Metrics API to enable data for voice assistants.

 To run: